 OK, now that you’ve picked the right pallet, how do you remove surface grime, dirt, and so on?

-One approach is to fill a pail with soapy water and rub off the stains by hand.
+Another approach is to fill a pail with soapy water and rub off the stains by hand.
 Then you can wash off the soap with a power stream.

 Wood surfacing and planing

-However, there are several considerations with respect to planing:
+There are several considerations with respect to planing:

 - You don’t want to plane off too much wood and make the piece “too thin”.
 This can be easy to do if you run the wood through the planer several times.

 - Make sure that all nails and other rough objects have been removed from the wood.
-These objects can harm the cutterhead planing knives of the wood surfacer!
+These objects can harm the cutter head planing knives of the wood surfacer!

 - The wood surfacer can leave “milling marks” and other planing defects on the wood.
 If these are present, you can sand the wood to remove them.